windiest/angular-tutorial/README.md

 var result = one + two + three; //"33" instead of "123"
 ```

-Speaking about performance, compared to the `join` [type](http://www.sitepoint.com/javascript-fast-string-concatenation/) of concatenation, the speed of `concat` is pretty much the same.
+性能上, 相比 `join` [type](http://www.sitepoint.com/javascript-fast-string-concatenation/) of concatenation, the speed of `concat` is pretty much the same.

 You can read more about the `concat` function on MDN [page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat).